dyurovsky/cosub/README.md

 cosub history  # show history of cosub actions
 ```
 By default, actions take place on the sandbox.
 You can run actions in production mode by adding `'-p'` after `cosub`, e.g., `cosub -p create` creates the HIT on the production site rather than the sandbox.

+In order for remote-writing to work, you need to specify an experimenter and a server_log_path in settings.json

 You can also combine adding assignments and time: